IOHprofiler/IOHanalyzer/README.md

 * [ ] add _ggplot2_ based static plotting procedures for the programming interface

 # Contact
-If you have any questions, comments or suggestions, please don't hesitate contacting us via <wangronin@gmail.com> or <h.wang@liacs.leidenuniv.nl>.
+If you have any questions, comments, suggestions or pull requests, please don't hesitate contacting us.

 # Cite us
 The development team is: